irohitdeshpande/ai-quiz-mern/README.md

 # Quizify: AI-powered Quiz Application

 ## Objective
-Build an interactive quiz app that personalizes quizzes based on user skills and preferences using the Gemini API.
+Build an interactive quiz app that personalizes quizzes based on user preferences using the Gemini API.
 Supports students with targeted questions and allows educators to manage quizzes and track performance.

 ## Tech Stack
 - **Frontend:** React.js, CSS, HTML, Axios